EwD-Project/IDP-API/docs/Nomenclature Changes.md

 ### 2.2.
 Portuguese Nomenclature

 - **Formerly:** Ortografia Didática PI (PI or ODPI)
-- **Now:** Sistema Diacrítico para o Inglês (SDPI) and Inglês com Diacríticos (IcD)
+- **Now:** Sistema Diacrítico para o Inglês (SDI) and Inglês com Diacríticos (IcD)

-SDPI and IcD are the Portuguese translations for EDS and EwD, respectively.
+SDI and IcD are the Portuguese translations for EDS and EwD, respectively.
 They are not different systems but rather the Portuguese names for the same concepts.

 ## 3. Intelligent Diacritic Placer API (IDP API)

 Originating in the EDS/EwD era, the Intelligent Diacritic Placer API (IDP API) is the project's main software initiative, focused on the automated and intelligent placement of diacritics in texts.
-Going forward, all references to this component will utilize the abbreviation "IDP API" for simplicity and consistency.
+Going forward, all references to this component will utilize the abbreviations "IDP" or "IDP API" for simplicity and consistency.

 ---